All Episodes

 These are real crimes.

-The uranium one deal is the biggest paid-to-play scam, the simplest to prove.
+The Uranium One deal is the biggest paid-to-play scam, the simplest to prove.

-Any prosecutor out of law school didn't even pass the bar exam, could get a conviction in these cases.
+Any prosecutor out of law school, didn't even pass the bar exam, could get a conviction in these cases.

-It's it's obvious the evidence overwhelming and is incontrovertible.
+The evidence is overwhelming and is incontrovertible.

 But we don't even investigate these things.

-A great piece out today by House Freedom Caucus chairman, Mark Meadows and Jim Jordan, former chairman of the Freedom Caucus about investigating the investigators.
+A great piece out today by House Freedom Caucus Chairman Mark Meadows and Jim Jordan, former chairman of the Freedom Caucus, about investigating the investigators.

-And then they bring up some of the other issues too, like Fast and Furious and the IRS scandal and other things that always get dropped.
+And then they bring up some of the other issues, too, like Fast and Furious and the IRS scandal and other things that always get dropped.

 We never get Benghazi.

-We have everybody on record saying to this point there is no evidence whatsoever.
+Now the whole issue of Russia-Trump collusion, we have everybody on record saying to this point there is no evidence whatsoever, then why are we doing the investigation?

-Well, instead of investigating that, Muller comes in, thanks to Rosenstein, allowing investigative creep into this will go from Russia Trump collusion into obstruction.
+Well, instead of investigating that, Mueller comes in, thanks to Rosenstein, allowing investigative creep into this.

-What's the obstruct the obstruction?
+What's the obstruction?

 Firing James Comey.